rohitshe/TestXenkoRepository/manual/graphics/graphics-reference/graphics-device-reference/render-states.md

 # Viewport states

 When the user sets a render target or a depth buffer, the viewport is reset to its full size.
 However, the user might want to use a custom viewport.
-To achieve this, Xenko provides a method which, as a result, should be called **after** the `SetRenderTarget (ref:{SiliconStudio.Xenko.Graphics.GraphicsDevice.SetRenderTarget})` method.
+To achieve this, Xenko provides a method which, as a result, should be called **after** the @'SiliconStudio.Xenko.Graphics.GraphicsDevice.SetRenderTarget' method.

-The user can set the viewport thanks to the `SetViewport (ref:{SiliconStudio.Xenko.Graphics.GraphicsDevice.SetViewport})` methods and the `Viewport (ref:{SiliconStudio.Xenko.Graphics.Viewport})` class.
+The user can set the viewport thanks to the @'SiliconStudio.Xenko.Graphics.GraphicsDevice.SetViewport' methods and the @'SiliconStudio.Xenko.Graphics.Viewport' class.
 The origin of a viewport is at the top left of the screen.
 The user can also specify which viewport to update.

 **Code:** Setting the viewports